 Employees are entitled to 40 hours' training, which may not be carried forward, over a period of 12 consecutive months (calendar year) on a pro rata temporis basis of working time and the employee's presence in the company.
-Training coming under this right must be validated beforehand by the employer.
+This right to 40 hours' training includes 2 hours dedicated to occupational health.
+These 2 hours cannot be used to train on another subject.
+All training hours must be validated beforehand by the employer.

 If, for reasons of service, the training requested and accepted cannot be attended, a new date for participation must be agreed between the employee and his line manager.
 In any case, it must be possible to do so within a period of one year.
-It is specified that training rescheduled in this way in year N+1 cannot be deducted from the number of eligible hours in year N+1 (and therefore have to be deducted in year N).
+It is specified that training rescheduled in this way in year N+1 cannot be deducted from the number of eligible hours in year N+1 (and therefore has to be deducted in year N).